chloeam/blank-slate/blog/_posts/2016-04-08-second-year-winter-overview.md

 On the first day, we got assigned fake companies that we would be "working with" for the rest of the quarter.
 My company is called Rock Paper Scissors, and it is an office specialty store.
 From that information, we had to write a description of the company, including when and why it was founded, its target demographic, and how it stands out from its competition.

 Rock Paper Scissors is a high-end office supply and stationery store catering to those who want their office products to be more thoughtfully designed than Office Max or Staples fare.
 Over the course of the quarter, I designed six logos for them in the following categories: pictorial, typographic, combination, and abstract.
 For each project, we drew over fifty sketches, narrowed the ideas down to three with the help of our professor, polished them using Illustrator, and then chose one or two to present to the class for critique.
-For all six logos, we worked only in black and white, and at the end we chose our best to develop into a whole brand using full color.
+For all six logos, we worked only in black and white, and at the end we chose our best logo to develop into a whole brand using full color.

 I go into detail on the process [in this blog post]({% post_url 2016-03-13-logo-design-process %}), but here are the logos I produced: